taroosg/taroosg/README.md

 # 👾

+Hi, I'm Taro

-Hi, I'm Taro--a principal lecturer of G's ACADEMY FUKUOKA.
+- A chief lecturer of G's ACADEMY FUKUOKA.

+- From 2018 in Fukuoka, Japan

 ## Values

+🎓 I solve what you do not understand.

+💡 I figure out what you do not understand.

+📚 I explain what you do not understand.

 ## Work

+Lecture for beginners...
+  - HTML, CSS
+  - JavaScript
+  - React
+  - Node.js
+  - NestJS
+  - PHP
+  - Laravel

 ## Interests

+- React
+- NestJS
+- Firebase
+- Laravel
+- Flutter
+- Haskell

 ## Like

-Get in touch
+- 🏴󠁧󠁢󠁳󠁣󠁴󠁿🥃 Islay Whiskey
+- 🥃 Craft Gin
+- ☕ Coffee